adrianrramos/REST_countries_API_ReactApp/README.md

 ## What I learned

-A lot of road blocks where met during the course of building out this project, however these weaknesses have got a boost in improvement and has given me more confidence as a Junior Front-End Developer.
+A lot of road blocks where met during the course of building out this project, however these weaknesses have got a boost in improvement and has given me more confidence as a Front-End Developer.

-These improvements are some the following:
+Areas I grew in with this project:

 - Using React with a RESTful API
 - Using React with CSS styles